 Note: Learn more about enrolling in Medicare Part D at this resource.

 Most Medicare Advantage plans include Medicare Part D coverage.
 Many Medicare Advantage plans also include additional benefits such as dental care, vision, and hearing coverage.

 With Original Medicare, patients can visit any provider in the United States that accepts Medicare insurance.

-Patients cannot use supplemental coverage in addition to a Medicare Advantage plan as it is commonly considered to be a supplemental coverage plan itself.
+It’s important to know that patients cannot use supplemental coverage in addition to a Medicare Advantage plan.
+This is because MA plans are considered to be supplemental coverage plans themselves.
 Most Medicare Advantage plans cover the gaps of what Original Medicare offers, which is why it is frequently called Medicare ‘Part C’.
 For example, Medicare Advantage plans provide prescription drug coverage while Original Medicare does not.